KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 The **entropic mirror** follows its own lawful pairing.
 From ♾️ Khaon (L₀), acclivous entropy moves toward inverse embodiment at IL₁, may elaborate across IL₄–IL₂ as inverted identities, minds, and Forms (IDP / IDL → IDS / IDM → ISS / ISM), and then declivous collapse resolves the motion from IL₁ → IL₂ → IL₃ → IL₄ → IL₅ → L₀.

-Thus consciousness is a double motion in a balanced lattice:
+Thus consciousness is a double motion in a complete lattice:

 - **Centropic integration** toward embodiment and reflective return toward principle
 - **Entropic fragmentation** toward inverse embodiment and dispersive resolution toward the subversal